 Being the beginning of May, when we arrived in Edmonton, it was before tourist season.
 As such, several tour bus type motor-coaches were lined up awaiting our arrival.
-We were traveling in style and for most of our rough and tumble group, apparent luxury.
-Fresh fruit, pastries and drinks greeted us as we stepped on the buses.
-I later learned that this spread was a notch above the norm, but generally speaking, in my later experiences I learned it was one of the perks that firefighters receive (that is, well fed and well hydrated).
-It does come at a cost, as it was no doubt not a gratuitous gesture on part of the bus company, but instead an expense of the fire account.
-This was one of the many ways, management of wildland firefighting, provides for staff.
+We were traveling in style and, for most of our rough and tumble group, apparent luxury.
+Fresh fruit, pastries, and drinks greeted us as we stepped on the buses.
+I later learned that this spread was a notch above the norm, but generally speaking, in my later experiences, I learned it was one of the perks that firefighters receive (that is, well fed and well hydrated).
+It does come at a cost, as it was no doubt not a gratuitous gesture on the part of the bus company, but instead an expense of the fire account.
+This was one of the many ways, management of wildland firefighting provides for staff.
 Staff that, potentially, could be risking their lives.

-All around us was oil country, with lots of trees, and lots of muskeg.
+All around us was oil country, with lots of trees and lots of muskeg.
 Muskeg is usually to be avoided once winter has passed.
 I was familiar with muskeg when I lived in Alaska.
-The best way to describe it, is to imagine water logged peat moss, a foot or more thick, on top of the soil.
+The best way to describe it is to imagine water-logged peat moss, a foot or more thick, on top of the soil.
 Or a bog on top of land.
 It is gentle on the feet and feels like you are walking on a wet sponge.
-When temperatures sink below zero, it is solid, and the right time to drive heavy vehicles, oil exploration equipment and double-wide trailers onto it.
+When temperatures sink below zero, it is solid and the right time to drive heavy vehicles, oil exploration equipment, and double-wide trailers onto it.
 During the warmer months, this organic mass will soak up water and harbor the infamous north-country mosquitos.
 But the previous winter and spring were different.
-Neither snow, or soaking rains, came.
+Neither snow nor soaking rains came.
 Spring was hot and dry.
-The muskeg dried up and the winds came.
-A spark at a lumber mill ignited the woods and the 40 mph wind gusts caused a major blow-up, as the story went.
+The muskeg dried up, and the winds came.
+A spark at a lumber mill ignited the woods, and the 40 mph wind gusts caused a major blow-up, as the story went.
 Our fire was not the only one in the province.
 At least ten others were raging across the countryside.

 Vietnam vets may recognize the chopper on the right.
 The Bell 212 is the civilian version of the UH-1 “Huey” used extensively in the Vietnam War

 Few fires scour the landscape of all burnable material.
-In the air you could see the how the fire skipped around, forming a mosiac pattern.
-We were told the lines through the forest were called siesmic lines.
+In the air, you could see how the fire skipped around, forming a mosaic pattern.
+We were told the lines through the forest were called seismic lines.
 Cleared of trees, these pathways were used during the oil exploration process.
-Some of the clearings contained buried, natural gas lines.
+Some of the clearings contained buried natural gas lines.

 The landscape reminded me a lot of the Alaskan interior.
 Beaver ponds are everywhere.
 In the middle of the photo, a dam can be spotted running from left to right.
-Unlike the terrain for many western fires, the numerous ponds we encountered provided a nearby source of water, both for the helicopters, as well as the line crews.
-We often would hike in a gas powered water pump, fuel and a couple hundred feet of hose, to where we were doing mop up work.
+Unlike the terrain for many western fires, the numerous ponds we encountered provided a nearby source of water, both for the helicopters as well as the line crews.
+We often would hike in a gas-powered water pump, fuel, and a couple of hundred feet of hose, to where we were doing mop-up work.
 On many fires, nearby water is not an option.

 Often we were miles from the active fire, but a change in wind direction could bring the action a lot closer in a short amount of time.